Data roaming explained: How much does it cost to use my mobile abroad?

 After paying for flights, hotels and everything else that makes our holidays memorable, the last thing you want when you return home is to be hit with a massive bill.
 So, before you make that Instagram post or watch the latest Netflix show while abroad, think carefully about how you're doing it.
 Follow this guide to make sure you're not paying a crazy amount for using the internet on your mobile and keep the cost of your holiday as low as it can be.

 Thanks to the EU's 'roam like at home' policy, data roaming charges while travelling in Europe have largely been abolished.
 This means that customers on UK networks should now be charged the same amount for using data and making calls and texts abroad than when at home.

 Which countries do 'roam like at home' policies apply to?

 The EU countries included are: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 It also covers: Canary Islands, French Guiana, Gibraltar, Guadeloupe, Guernsey, Iceland, Jersey, Liechtenstein, Martinique, Mayotte, Norway, Reunion, Saint Barthelemy, Saint Martin, San Marino, Switzerland.

-should send you a message telling you about basic pricing on your visit.
+When you arrive in another country your mobile network should send you a message telling you about basic pricing on your visit.